 Members and observers of the Science-Policy Interface

-Nichole Barger, an Associate Professor in the Department of Ecology and Evolutionary Biology at the University of Colorado in the U.S., has worked as an ecologist to support sustainable land management and restoration of a broad variety of ecosystems throughout the world.
-Barger is currently a coordinating lead author on the IPBES global land degradation and restoration assessment.
-In her research program, she works in partnership with diverse governmental entities in the U.S. on land degradation and restoration issues such as the ecological risks of fire mitigation treatments, historical drivers and biogeochemical responses to woody plant encroachment, forest decline and regeneration, and more recently restoration of degraded dryland ecosystems.
+Nichole Barger is a Professor in the Department of Ecology and Evolutionary Biology at the University of Colorado at Boulder in the United States.
+Barger received her Master’s degree from the University of California at Berkeley and holds a Ph.D. from Colorado State University.
+Barger works as an ecologist to support sustainable land management and restoration of a broad variety of ecosystems throughout the world.
+Barger was a coordinating lead author on the IPBES global land degradation and restoration assessment.
+She is also the Research Director of Canyonlands Research Center in southeastern Utah.
+In her research program, Barger works in partnership with diverse governmental entities in the U.S. on land degradation and restoration issues such as the ecological risks of fire mitigation treatments, historical drivers and biogeochemical responses to woody plant encroachment, forest decline and regeneration, and more recently restoration of degraded dryland ecosystems with a specific focus on soil ecology.
 Barger also has extensive research experience working on conservation and management issues in dryland ecosystems across the globe.
-She has worked with international research teams in the semi-arid grasslands of Inner Mongolia and anthropogenic grassland ecosystems of Venezuela, in addition to recent work in southern Africa on plant invasions in the biodiversity hot spot of the Cape Floristic region of South Africa and vegetation dynamics of the Namib Desert of Namibia.
+She has worked with international research teams in the semi-arid grasslands of Inner Mongolia and anthropogenic grassland ecosystems of Venezuela, in addition to work in southern Africa on plant invasions in the biodiversity hot spot of the Cape Floristic region of South Africa and vegetation dynamics of the Namib Desert of Namibia.

 Ermias Betemariam is a land health scientist with research interest in land degradation, landscape ecology, restoration ecology, soil carbon dynamics and spatial sciences to understand land health constraints and targeting interventions to sustain ecosystem services.
 He worked as a watershed management expert in small and medium scale irrigation projects in Ethiopia.
 Ermias Betemariam served as a lecturer in Mekelle University, Ethiopia.
 Ermias Betemariam is currently working as land health scientist in the World Agroforestry Centre (ICRAF) with major responsibilities of leading the land health surveillance work which involves developing land health measurement and monitoring protocols, lead research projects across Africa, resource mobilization and capacity development.
 He is also a focal point for the UNCCD at ICRAF.
 He has published more than thirty articles in peer reviewed journals mainly in areas of ecology, land use cover dynamics, land degradation and restoration.
 Ermias Betemariam holds a BSc. in Forestry (Alemaya University, Ethiopia); M.Sc. in Geoinformation sciences and Earth observation (ITC, Nethelands) and a Ph.D. in Ecology and Natural Resources (University of Bonn, Germany).